-We examined mesopelagic POC remineralisation along the GEOTRACES-GA01 section during the GEOVIDE cruise (15 May-30 June, 2014; R/V Pourquoi Pas?) by assessing particulate biogenic barium (excess barium; Ba{xs}) contents.
-This study is the first one to report the use of the Ba{xs} proxy in the North Atlantic.
-Regional variations of the Ba{xs} distributions along the crossed biogeochemical provinces are discussed regarding the stage and intensity of the bloom, the phytoplankton community structure and the physical forcing.
-We re-assessed the algorithm between Ba{xs} content and oxygen consumption developed for the Southern Ocean, adapting it for the North Atlantic.
-We compared the remineralisation fluxes resulting from this new North Atlantic-specific algorithm with those obtained by other methods in the same area.
+We examined mesopelagic POC remineralisation along the GEOTRACES-GA01 section during the GEOVIDE cruise (15 May-30 June 2014; R/V Pourquoi Pas?) by assessing particulate biogenic barium (excess barium; Ba{xs}) contents.
+This study is the first one to report the use of the Baxs proxy in the North Atlantic.
+Regional variations in the Baxs distributions along the crossed biogeochemical provinces are discussed regarding the stage and intensity of the bloom, the phytoplankton community structure, and the physical forcing.
+We reassessed the algorithm between Ba{xx} content and oxygen consumption developed for the Southern Ocean, adapting it for the North Atlantic.
+We compared the remineralisation fluxes resulting from this new North Atlantic-specific algorithm with those obtained using other methods in the same area.
 This comparison, in combination with surface primary production (PP) and POC export estimates (Lemaitre et al., 2018; this issue), allowed us to evaluate the fate of POC to the deep ocean and to constrain the BCP in the North Atlantic.

-2. Methods
+2 Methods

-2.1.
-Study area
+2.1 Study area